awsdocs/aws-cost-management-user-guide/doc_source/setting-up-athena.md

 + Amazon Athena
 **Important**
 The AWS CloudFormation template removes all events associated with your Amazon S3 bucket, so we strongly recommend that you use a new Amazon S3 bucket\.
+Be sure to align your AWS CloudFormation Region with your Amazon S3 bucket\.

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.